7 Body Language Signs That Mean Your Partner Is Cheating, According to Therapists

 Just like a guilty person may make an uncomfortable amount of eye contact to overcompensate for their indiscretions, so too might they start showering you with affection.
 Ivory says that a cheating partner may, out of the blue, start "offering extra hugs, kisses, and cuddles."
 She explains that they are trying to make up "for the subconscious guilt they feel for cheating."

 Perhaps more troubling, they may also extend this to more intimate settings.
-"If your partner is suddenly doing something new in the bedroom, you may wonder where they've learned these tricks from," says Carissa Coulston, a clinical psychologist and relationship expert at The Eternity Rose.
+"If your partner is suddenly doing something new in the bedroom, you may wonder where they've learned these tricks from," say experts at The Eternity Rose.

 All in all, if you notice any sudden shift in behavior or body language, it could be time to take the possibility of infidelity more seriously.
 Of course, no body language sign is a fail-proof way to detect cheating, so it's always best to communicate with your partner and consider seeing a couples counselor.